tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/10-Inbound-Adapters.md

 | **Content Negotiation** | Handle different response formats | JSON, XML, CSV responses |
 | **Rate Limiting** | Protect domain from overload | Request throttling, circuit breakers |

+Most of these responsibilites are handled by your framework.
+It is a principle of Domain Driven Design that your application not be too reliant upon frameworks.
+We agree that framework code should be as transparent as possible, which is why we are using Quarkus, but we absolutely want to use frameworks to make our lives easier!

 Next: [Module 1 Summary](Summary.md)